ivanmijatovic89/articles-example/README.md

 - Boostrap 4 ( css framework )
 - Infinity API as database

+We are using Infinity as CMS for *Articles* on the website.

 All the logic is located inside `app/Http/Controllers/ArticlesController.php`

 Views: